Privacy Notice for California Residents

 We disclose your PI or SPI for a business purpose to the following categories of third parties:

 - Service providers.

 - Business partners.

 Sales of Personal Information

-In the preceding twelve (12) months, the Company has not sold personal information.
-We may transfer or disclose your personal information, for valuable consideration to affiliated legal entities, service providers, and business partners on your behalf in order to reasonably achieve the purpose for which such information was collected or processed or similar operational purposes that are compatible with the context in which such personal information was collected.
+In the preceding twelve (12) months, the Company has not sold PI or SPI.
+We may transfer or disclose your PI or SPI, for valuable consideration to affiliated legal entities, service providers, and business partners on your behalf in order to reasonably achieve the purpose for which such information was collected or processed or similar operational purposes that are compatible with the context in which such PI or SPI was collected.

 Your Rights and Choices

 The CCPA and CPRA provides consumers (California residents) with specific rights regarding their PI and SPI.
 This section describes your rights and explains how to exercise those rights.

 Access to Specific Information and Data Portability Rights